United States. Air Force

 Dates: Date Not Yet Determined

 Overview This collection contains memorabilia from Cal Golden's time as a Square Dance Caller.
 The collection includes awards, realia, audio recordings, textiles, and photographs.
 Cal used the textiles for his performances.
 The awards, realia, and photographs were gifts or depict Cal performing.

 Scope and Contents Folder contains identity papers, work documents, passports, immigration papers, Air Force documents, naturalization papers, and 1938 Nakhshon Limited shares from Haifa.

 Overview Alexander Kagan was born in Paris, France in 1906 to Russian parents.
-At the age of 14, Alexander Kagan began work as a fabric designer and also as a designer of jewelry.
-His mother Chana (Anna) Kagan, his brother Haim Persah (Paul) and he came to the United States in 1922.
-He became a citizen in 1930 and was a fabric designer in New York.
-In 1942 he enlisted in the Army Air Corps and was stationed in Pueblo, Colorado.
-He graduated from the University of Denver in 1954 and died in the Denver...
+At the age of 14, Alexander began work as a fabric and jewelry designer.
+He came to the United States in 1922 with his mother Chana (Anna) and his brother Haim Persah (Paul).
+He worked as a fabric designer in New York and in 1930 he became a US citizen.
+In 1942, he enlisted in the Army Air Corps and was stationed in Pueblo, Colorado.
+He graduated from the University of Denver in 1954 and died in the Denver area in 1994....

 Scope and Contents From the Collection: Collection is broken into 4 sections: Military Records, 1918-1985; Tide of Toys Scrapbook, 1950-1951; Allied Study Tour to Israel and Europe, 1963; and Miscellaneous Papers and Ephemera, 1942-1986.